 Likewise, they hereby promise and are obliged to conserve and maintain with due diligence the documentation which they must use, adopting the precautionary measures required to prevent any type of reproduction, knowledge or communication by other unauthorized persons, where this reserve obligation is extended to all data which are entered, conserved or are obtained in the use of the computer/IT system of the parties.

 This obligation extends to the employees of both parties, or to any third party who may have a relation with this contract.

 10. Applicable legislation

-For everything not expressly agreed in this contract, the corporate and civil legislation in force shall apply.
+For everything not expressly agreed in this contract, the corporate and civil legislation in Spain in force shall apply.

 Since the relation between the parties is merely mercantile, the legislation of consumption and/or protection of consumers or users is hereby excluded from their application to this contract.

 12. Validity of the clauses

 Although the invalidity or unenforceability of any clause of this contract or one of its parts is ruled, the remaining clauses or their parts shall continue to be valid and remain in force.